ATAC-seq

 4

-This allows you to see a realistic coverage of one selected chromosome and perform data analysis while allowing shorter computing times.
-Non-subset ATAC-seq data contains 100 - 200 M PE reads, too many to conveniently process during a workshop.
+This allows you to see a realistic coverage of one selected chromosome and collect QC metrics while allowing shorter computing times.

 Peak Calling